 - The machine sends a stream of air or oxygen into the lungs through the nose.

 CPAP opens the alveoli, supplies oxygen, and prevents the alveoli from collapsing.
-A baby who continues to have signs of respiratory distress or trouble maintaining a good oxygen level may need more support with a breathing machine or ventilator.
+A baby who continues to have signs of respiratory distress or trouble maintaining a good oxygen level on CPAP may need more support with a breathing machine or ventilator.
 For this, a baby will need intubation (when doctors pass a tube from the baby's mouth or nose to their trachea or breathing tube).

 Babies with RDS may need treatment with surfactant.
 Doctors give surfactant through a breathing tube right into the lungs.